nkldlcrz/SmartCon/README.md

 # Smart Contract

-The Feu token was designed to represent the concepts gained through this course.
+The Artify token was designed to represent the concepts gained through this course.
 This will be an initial token example in which we will use the
 Cryptography basic concepts, blockchain, and solidity.

 ## Description

-Feu token is an example of a smartcontract written in Solidity.
+Artify token is an example of a smartcontract written in Solidity.
 This smartcontract will carry out the essential operations of this token, such as mapping, minting, and burning.
-FEU token will be my first initiative, serving as the initial stage in accomplishing my Web3 objective.
+Artify token will be my first initiative, serving as the initial stage in accomplishing my Web3 objective.

 ## Getting Started

 ### Installing

 * Like the other smart contracts on the blockchain.
-The FEU coin will be run at Remix or Remix IDE https://remix.ethereum.org/ which is a no-setup tool with an intuitive user interface for writing smart contracts.
+The Artify coin will be run at Remix or Remix IDE https://remix.ethereum.org/ which is a no-setup tool with an intuitive user interface for writing smart contracts.
 *  To execute this code, the user must first provide the licensing identification, followed by the IDE's version: